 Sabreliner Corporationâ€™s business leaned heavily on military contracts that disappeared during sequestration, forcing the company into default on its bank loan and leading to the bankâ€™s sale of the company to an investment firm.
 Sabreliner announced last week that its primary debt holder sold the company after it lost half of its business during last yearâ€™s sequestration budget cutting and was unable to make its debt payment.
 Sabreliner is saying little about the new owner, called ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Lost Military Work Sealed Sabrelinerâ€™s Fate".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Lost Military Work Sealed Sabrelinerâ€™s Fate".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.